 Five Important Steps to Effective Recruitment

-It is important to create two lists for every category of employee that you want to recruit.
-The lists should be in two columns; Essential Qualities and Desirable Qualities
+It is important to create two lists for every category of employee you want to recruit: Essential Qualities and Desirable Qualities

 Example for an apprentice hairdresser:

 |Essential Qualities||Desirable Qualities|

 |Enthusiastic||Fashionable, Keen Interest in Current Trends|